Support the Elephants at Pamper A Pachyderm

 Extra Activities: Whitewater rafting / visit to Elephant Nature Park.

 Nearest Airport: Chiang Mai (CNX) – we recommend that you stay in Chiang Mai city the night before your visit.
 Please note that we cannot collect you from Chiang Mai Airport – only from your Chiang Mai city hotel or guesthouse.

 Booking Details: Bookings close at 5pm (GMT+7) on the day before the date of your tour if made in person at our office or 24 hours in advance if booking online.
 A 30% non-refundable deposit is required to secure your booking.
 The balance can be paid at our Chiang Mai office or at Elephant Nature Park on the day of your tour.

 When the owner of this project, Muoy Khamwichia, became disenchanted with the way her elephant camp operated, which included elephant riding and performances, she reached out to her neighbor, Lek Chailert, to learn more about the ways of Elephant Nature Park.
 Mouy was inspired by the freedom that the elephants at the Park enjoy and the fact that enthusiastic visitors were coming daily to see elephants living in herds, free to roam and socialize.
 Pamper a Pachyderm was established in January 2014, making it the first camp to transition to the ‘Saddle Off’ model.
 The project now provides a home to two elderly elephants, Sa Ard (born 1958) and Happy (born 1942) - both females rescued from elephant riding in Pattaya.
-Muoy is sensitive to the health and mood of the two old lady elephants in her care and is dedicated to their well-being.
+Muoy is sensitive to the health and mood of the two old female elephants in her care and is dedicated to their well-being.